esoadamo/thesis/chapters/03 Profiles.md

 ### Already solved problems

-Even though not done securely, there is a strong want for password sharing.
+Even though it is not done securely, there is a centralized way to manage credentials and secrets.
 Next, as the code is versioned in a git repository hosted by a reputable service, it may be considered safely backed up.

 ### Needs not covered